Locations:

 A note from Cleveland Clinic

-Hearing tests are how you find out if you have hearing loss.
+Hearing tests (audiometry tests) are how you find out if you have hearing loss.
 If you do, you’re not alone.
-More than 30 million people in the U.S. report they have some trouble hearing.
+More than 30 million people in the U.S. report they have some issues hearing.
 The most common type of hearing loss happens over time.
 You may not notice you’re losing your hearing, but you may realize you can’t understand what people are saying.
 A hearing test done by an audiologist is the best way to find out if you have hearing loss.
 If you’re concerned about your ability to hear, ask a primary care provider if they can recommend an audiologist to help you.

 Medically Reviewed